Alix Spiegel: Biography

 In 2002, Spiegel won the Livingston Award for episode #204 "81 Words" about Spiegel's own grandfather, Dr. John Patrick Spiegel, who had a hand in removing homosexuality from the Diagnostic and Statistical Manual of Mental Disorders.
 In 2007, she won the Alfred I. duPont–Columbia University Award for the segment, "Which One of These is Not Like the Others?" for episode #322, "Shouting Across the Divide."

 During her years on NPR's science desk Spiegel covered psychology and human behavior, with an emphasis on looking at how ideas about emotions come into existence and evolve.
+At Chicago's Third Coast International Audio Festival, Spiegel met former Radiolab producer Lulu Miller and asked her to co-produce a piece she was working on.
+The two began collaborating on radio stories and conceived of a new long-form program that would become Invisibilia.
+The show's first six-episode season aired from January to February 2015, with excerpts occasionally running on All Things Considered, Morning Edition, Radiolab and This American Life.
+This extra exposure and Miller and Spiegel's track record helped Invisibilia debut at #1 on the iTunes podcast chart and to maintain a consistent top-ten ranking in the months following its launch.
+In March 2023, NPR announced the cancellation of Invisibilia as part of larger effort to cut costs.
+The final episode titled The Goodbye Show, was released on April 27, 2023.

 In 2008 she won the Robert F. Kennedy Journalism Award for her piece "Stuck and Suicidal in a Post-Katrina Trailer Park".
 In 2010 she won the Erikson Institute Prize for Excellence in Mental Health Media.
 In 2021 she won a John B Oakes award from Columbia University for her environmental reporting.
 In 2022, after returning to This American Life, she was on the team that produced "The Pink House at the Center of the World", an episode about the overturn of Roe v.
 Wade that won a Peabody.
 Spiegel's science reporting has also been featured in The New York Times and The New Yorker.